data-apis/array-api/spec/API_specification/data_type_functions.md

 -   **arrays_and_dtypes**: _Union\[ &lt;array&gt;, &lt;dtype&gt; \]_

-    -   input arrays and dtypes.
+    -   an arbitrary number of input arrays and/or dtypes.

 #### Returns